 Country Specific Aid

-Since the start of the Syria crisis in 2011, the UAE has provided approximately $1.1 billion of humanitarian aid to those displaced in Syria and refugees in neighboring countries.
-This is in addition to $420 million to combat Daesh.
+Since the start of the Syria crisis in 2011, the UAE has provided $700 million in support of Syrian refugees.
 In 2014 alone, more than $60 million was allocated for the UN-coordinated Regional Response Plan (RRP) and Syrian Humanitarian Assistance Response Plan (SHARP), which provide food, health, water and sanitation and education services to refugees in neighboring countries, as well as those displaced internally within Syria.

 The UAE has given safe haven to more than 100,000 Syrians, as well as Palestinians with Syrian documents, who have joined their families, and thousands more have arrived on visitor visas that can be renewed.
 This has brought up the number of Syrian residents in the UAE to more than 240,000.